espocrm/documentation/user-guide/activities-and-calendar.md

 Note: User must have a proper 'User Permission' to be able to use shared calendars.

 Shared view is also available for Timeline.
 It allows to view events of multiple users.

+### Custom entities on Calendar

+Administrator can create a custom entity of Event type.
+Then at Administration > Settings > Activities it's possible to set this entity type as an Activity and make it available in Calendar.

+By default Assigned User field determines a user who will the record on his/her Calendar.
+There is a possibility to have [multiple assigned users](../administration/multiple-assigned-users.md).